Here are five of our original family of six

 I've also seen my gliders display what I can only call a sense of humor.
 For example, I once observed Dextrose and Geri clinging to the stucco wall on the porch, taking a rest from hunting bugs.
 Geri was in front of Dextrose, and I noticed her eyeing him as if she were devising a plan.
 After a couple of minutes, she reached out, grabbed his tail, and gave it a couple of firm yanks, nearly pulling him off the wall.
 She could only have done it to amuse herself!

 A lot of people make an effort to bond with their gliders and turn them into very tame creatures who are attached to their human "keepers."
 I don't see anything wrong with this at all, but we used a different strategy.
 We wanted our gliders to have more of an attachment to other gliders than to people and to live together more or less as a family unit would in the wild.
-Our guys still climb on us and will take food from our hands, but they are not as cuddly or as trusting of people as "bonded" gliders are.
-This strategy works well for us because we have a lot of other animals who also need attention.
+Our guys would still climb on us and would take food from our hands, but they were not as cuddly or as trusting of people as "bonded" gliders are.
+This strategy worked well for us because we have a lot of other animals who also need attention.

 A NOTE ABOUT LIFESPAN